ignaciocuello/flow/README.md

 # flow

-**Flow** is a deep, fast-paced game that allows players freedom of movement as far as their skill is able to take them.
+**Flow** is a fast-paced game that allows players freedom of movement as far as their skill is able to take them.

 - The premise is simple, just hit the key into the lock to progress onto the next level. :key: :unlock:

 ![](lvl1.gif)

-- However you must not let the key touch the *orange stuff™*, or else the key will despawn. :x:
+- However you must not let the key touch the orange surfaces, or else the key will despawn. :x:

 ![](keydie.gif)